mehdi-fathi/eloquent-filter/README.md

 **Where the nested relations Model**

-You can set all nested relations in the query string just via the array of query string. imagine, the user model has a relation with posts.
+You can set all nested relations in the query string just via the array of query string.
+Imagine, the user model has a relation with posts.
 And posts table has a relation with orders table.

 You can make query conditions by set `posts[count_post]` and `posts[orders][name]` in the query string.